 If we are a PFIC for any taxable year during which you hold our ADSs or shares, we will continue to be treated as a PFIC with respect to you for all succeeding years during which you hold ADSs or shares, unless we cease to be a PFIC and you make a "deemed sale" election with respect to the ADSs or shares, as applicable.
 If such election is made, you will be deemed to have sold the ADSs or shares you hold at their fair market value on the last day of the last taxable year for which we were a PFIC, and any gain from such deemed sale would be subject to the rules described in the following two paragraphs.
-After the deemed sale election, so long as we do not become a PFIC in a subsequent taxable year, the ADSs or shares with respect to which such election was made will not be treated as shares in a PFIC and, as a result, you will not be subject to the rules described below with respect to any "excess distribution" you receive from us or any gain from an actual sale or other disposition of the ADSs or shares.
+After the deemed sale election, so long as we do not become a PFIC in a subsequent taxable year, the ADSs or shares with respect to any "excess distribution" you receive from us or any gain from an actual sale or other disposition of the ADSs or shares.
 You are strongly urged to consult your tax advisors as to the possibility and consequences of making a deemed sale election if we are and then cease to be a PFIC and such an election becomes available to you.